lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

-Before the development of mixed effects modelling, analyzing longitudinal data was fairly difficult because repeated measures violated the assumption of independent observations.
+Before the development of mixed effects modeling, analyzing longitudinal data was fairly difficult because repeated measures violated the assumption of independent observations.
 This time component is a key strength of longitudinal data.
 But to use that strength you need to, well, include time in the model!

 Include followup visit number in the `glmer` formula as well as the random term and the choleterol predictor (as in the previous exercise with `I()`).
 Then run the same model with logistic regression (without the random term of course) and compare the results with the mixed effect model.
 Pay attention to the differences in the estimates and standard errors.